Turkey Travel Guide

 Food & Drink (Turkish Food)

 Sitting at the crossroads between two continents, you can try the bests of both worlds in Turkey.
 Ancient and traditional dishes of this country and dishes from other parts of Asia and Europe make the country a top choice for a food tour.
 Be careful!
 It is impossible to visit this country while on a diet!
-You might dodge their local and main dishes and cuisine, but there is no way to turn a blind eye on the delicious street foods and pretend you cannot smell them as you walk.
-There are certainly more than 20 mouth-watering things you can eat in Turkey, but the items on this must be tried for at least once.
+You might dodge their local and main dishes and cuisine, but there is no way to turn a blind eye to the delicious street foods and pretend you cannot smell them as you walk.
+There are certainly more than 20 mouth-watering things you can eat in Turkey, but the items on this must be tried at least once.

 Famous Turkish Dishes

 Kofte is a trendy food in all of Asia, especially in the middle east.
-It is minced meat (usually beef), mixed with a wide variety of herbs and vegetables.
+It is minced meat (usually beef) mixed with a wide variety of herbs and vegetables.
 The choice of what is put inside these delicious meatballs is optional and even regional.
 But everyone in Asia and the middle east can agree that the Turks make the best Kofte.
 The Turks of Turkey have several types of Kofte, which are all worth the try.
 If you are on a food tour, you must try it; if you are traveling in any other manner, your trip is not complete unless you have had this food!

 Like Kofte, Dolma is another popular food among the people of the middle east.
 A Dolma is a mix of rice with other ingredients wrapped in leaves, bell peppers, or other things.
 As for Midye Dolma, it is mussels that are filled with rice, herbs, and some other optional ingredients.
 Midye Dolma is one of those things you have to try in the streets of Turkey as you travel.
 The spritz of lemon juice added to the mix and the different versions made by chefs is essential in Turkey’s trip.